SIAPEPFrance/SIAPEPGocardlessBundle/README.md

 The following Model will be mapped to your Database automatically:
 * Event

-This Bundle has not been created with some entities as (Customer, CustomerBankAccount, Mandate, Payment) to let the developper be free to insert datas in existing models (E.g : if the user use FOSUserbundle to manage his users, maybe he will simply want to store user's Id into "user" table).
+This Bundle has been created with some entities as (Customer, CustomerBankAccount, Event, Mandate, Payment, Subscription).

-The only entity wich have been mapped is "Event".
+Theses entities are dependant to only one User entity "column nammed local_user".
+In my case this User entity is called SIAPEP\UserBundle\Entity\User.
+You just have to replace (in all entities of SIAPEPGocadlessBundle) it by your own User entity e.g : "FOS\UserBundle\Entity\User".
+Then all is ready to use :).

 Example of use :